Mineinjava/Mineinjava.github.io/_posts/2023-7-7-Building-a-FPV-Drone.md

 ![In Flight]({{ site.baseurl }}/images/InFlight.jpg)

 After a few flights the VTX antenna connector snapped off.
-I had to replace the entire VTX, but I redesigned the anteanna mount to avoid this issue in the future.
+I had to replace the entire VTX, but I redesigned the antenna mount to avoid this issue in the future.